EDUCBA

 Introduction to Shade Alternate Rows in Excel

-Whenever you are working with large datasets in excel, it is a practice that is common, and you must have followed to shade the alternate rows with different colors.
-It makes the spreadsheet easy to read as well as visually appealing to the user.
-It is comparatively easy to shade alternate rows in a relatively small dataset and can be done manually.
-However, when you have data as large as the billions and trillions of entries, manual shading will never work.
-In this article, we will make you aware of some of the ways by which you can shade alternate rows with different colours in Excel.
+Whenever you are working with large datasets in Excel, it is a practice that is common, and you must follow to shade the alternate rows with different colors.
+It makes the spreadsheet easy to read and visually appealing to the user.
+Showing alternate rows in a relatively small dataset is comparatively easy and can be done manually.
+However, manual shading will never work when you have data as large as billions and trillions of entries.
+In this article, we will inform you of ways to shade alternate rows with different colors in Excel.

 • Using Excel’s Insert Table utility which automatically shades the alternate row.